Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Results and Discussion

 We have to point out that, to construct Fig.~\ref{fig:densityTaAsGaAsTop}, the value of $z_{0}$ is not arbitrary at all.
 Indeed, for enough small values of $z_{0}$, our variational method to solve the Schr\"{o}dinger's equation produces a not normalizable wave function.
 To better understand this fact we have to study the shape of the effective potential of Eq.~(\ref{Eq:Phi_prolatas}).
 On the one hand, we observe that due to the Coulombic term, the effective electrostatic potential exhibits an infinite potential well at the origin, thus supporting bound state solutions.
 On the other hand, it is clear from Eq. (\ref{Eq:A}) that the vector potential vanishes for $\rho = 0$, i.e. along the line perpendicular to the interface.
 Also, it is clear that the potential diverges at the surface, and this is due to the divergent electron-image electron interaction there.
 Therefore, a critical point $z _{c}$ must exist between the surface and the position of the nucleus, i.e. $-1 < z _{c} / z _{0} < 0$.
 For $z _{0} > z _{c}$, bound state solutions are allowed, and hence the corresponding wave functions are normalizable, as they should be.
-However, when the nucleus-surface distance is below the critical point, $z _{0} < z_{c}$, there are no bound states solutions since the atom is ionized, and consequently the wave function stop to be normalizable, as evinced by our numerical solutions.
-Indeed, the critical point can be easily determined from Eq. (\ref{Eq:Phi_prolatas}) through the root of the equation $\partial _{z} V (z,0) \vert _{z=z_{c}} =0$ in the interval $z_{c} \in [0,z_{0}] $.
-For the permittivity configuration of Fig.~\ref{fig:densityTaAsGaAsTop} the critical value is $z_c=5$ a.u.. {A detailed discussion about the existence of $z_c$ is given in Appendix~\ref{Ap:zc}.}
+However, when the nucleus-surface distance is below the critical point, $z _{0} < z_{c}$, there are no bound states solutions since the atom becomes ionized, and consequently the wave function stop to be normalizable, as evinced by our numerical solutions.
+For the permittivity configuration of EuCd$_2$As$_2$+vacuum Fig.~\ref{Fig:E0vacuum} the critical value is $z_c\sim2.5$ a.u.. {A detailed discussion about the existence of $z_c$ is given in Appendix~\ref{Ap:zc}.}

-As we shall discuss now, the critical distance $z_c$ could also play a fundamental role when studying transitions from the ground state.
-Figure~\ref {Fig:ExcitedStates} shows the ground and the excited state with $m=1$ as a function of the distance $z_0$ for an hydrogen atom in vacuum near the WSM Y$_2$Ir$_2$O$_7$.
-As we can see, these plots suddenly cutoff at a different critical distance each one.
-Indeed, the former is smaller than the latter, as evinced in the figure.
-This means that the atom cannot experience a transition from the ground to the excited state everywhere, since for distances smaller than the corresponding critical distance for the excited state, a transition would imply that the atom becomes ionized.